When Mean Gene Okerlund passed away, it was a loss not only to the fans of professional wrestling but to those who knew him well.

 HEENAN: "I didn’t do anything!
 What have you heard?"

 "Trust me," Poffo explains, "I’m not giving it justice.
 You had to be there.
 My explanation of what happened isn’t as good or as hilarious as what happened.
 But they were working the boys.
-But, of course, anybody who was anybody knew that Bobby Heenan and the Fabulous Moolah were not creating humpage!
+Of course, anybody who was anybody knew that Bobby Heenan and the Fabulous Moolah were not creating humpage!
 It was just stuff that- you know; it was long and dreary unless you made it fun, and they made it fun."

 Mean Gene in WCW

 After appearing at SummerSlam ’93, Mean Gene left for World Championship Wrestling.
-He had claimed to RF Video that he had not actually been on speaking terms with Vince McMahon for the last few years of his contract with WWF and wasn’t actually offered an extension.
+He had claimed to RF Video that he had not been on speaking terms with Vince McMahon for the last few years of his contract with WWF and wasn’t actually offered an extension.

 WWF’s loss was WCW’s gain, and he remained with WCW until 2001.